thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 ## next steps, further annoyances

 Now that we can boot reliably and in a modern way, let's fix up some of the annoyances in lolbuntu.
 Wayland was remarkably stable, more stable than x11 on this hardware even!
 However, fractional scaling made the gpu hurt, bad.
 Anything graphically intensive ran at slideshow speeds. \
 This kinda sucked, as I had really hoped to use this as a notes-taking tablet most of the time.
 Another use case was tuning the megasquirt in my na6.
-While it has enough stronk to run tunerstudio (java is java after all), the update rate on the gauges and datalogging was horrible.
+While it has enough stronk to run tunerstudio, the update rate on the gauges and datalogging was horrible.
 Maybe 5 frames per second.
 Not nearly enough.

 Kevin was plenty for light laptopping but not quite enough for what I wanted here.